Skip to contents

 bucharest_osm <- list(

-river_centerline = river$centerline,
+river_centerline = river_centerline,

-river_surface = river$surface,
+river_surface = river_surface,

 aoi_network = aoi_network,